luka-loehr/AdminHub/README.md

 ## Overview

-AdminHub automatically provides development tools to Guest users on shared Macs.
+AdminHub automatically provides development tools to Guest users on shared Macs with enterprise-grade security.

 **Tools included:**
 - Python 3 & Python (with pip)
 - Git
 - Homebrew

+**Security features:**
+- All Guest modifications are user-local only
+- System-wide installations are blocked
+- Changes reset on logout
+- No risk of students breaking tools

 ## Requirements